Always Check to see if you are dealing with a registered builder such as Renmark Homes

-It’s not something you think will ever happen but unfortunately it does.
+It's not something you think will ever happen but unfortunately it does.
 People make bad decisions and place their home or a substantial amount of money in the hands of a builder without doing a builder licence check.
-Here are some tips to help you understand if you are dealing with a registered builder.
+Here are some tips from Renmark Homes, your trusted custom home builder, to help you understand if you are dealing with a registered builder.

 It's a good idea to understand the building process even if you are using a registered custom home builder such as Renmark.
 This is our builder registration number: Registered Builder DBU – 22805